 The Jacob Wetterling Act requires states to track sexual offenders by validating their place of residence annually for 10 years after being released into the community.
 Sexual offenders convicted of violent sex crimes must validate their residence quarterly for the rest of their lives.

-Jacob’s whereabouts are still unknown, but Jacob’s law has helped other children from suffering the same fate.
+Jacob’s remains were found in 2016, 27 years after his disappearance.
+Jacob’s Law has helped other children from suffering the same fate.

 To read more about the details of Jacob’s disappearance or the Jacob Wetterling Act, visit the following websites: